Jose Altuve Preview, Player Props: Astros vs. Padres

-On Saturday, Jose Altuve (.778 slugging percentage in past 10 games, including six home runs) and the Houston Astros play the San Diego Padres, whose starting pitcher will be Seth Lugo.
-First pitch is at 7:10 PM ET.
+On Sunday, Jose Altuve (.778 slugging percentage in past 10 games, including six home runs) and the Houston Astros play the San Diego Padres, whose starting pitcher will be Matt Waldron.
+First pitch is at 2:10 PM ET.

-In his most recent game he had a one-hit showing (1-for-4) against the Padres.
+He had a one-hit showing in his last game (1-for-5) against the Padres.

 Jose Altuve Game Info & Props vs. the Padres